bravoosonja/shopping-cart/README.md

 # Overview
-The objective of this project is to implement a front-end shopping cart functinality.
+The objective of this project is to implement a front-end shopping cart functionality.

 ## Features
 - Mobile responsive
 - Add and remove items to the cart
-- View the cart
+- View the cart modal
 - Show active states (empty, not empty) of the cart
-- Lightbox gallery for product image

 ## Demo

 # Skills used